Macktireh/clone-twitter-backend/README.md

 # Clone Twitter Backend With Django & Django Rest Framework

-Ce projet est un clone de Twitter, développé avec Django, Django Rest Framework et Django Channels, et utilisant PostgreSQL pour la base de données et Redis comme système de messagerie.
-Il permet de créer des comptes utilisateur et modifier, de poster des tweets, de suivre d'autres utilisateurs, recevoir des notifications et de voir leur fil d'actualité.
+This project is a Twitter clone, developed with Django, Django Rest Framework and Django Channels, and using PostgreSQL for the database and Redis as the messaging system.
+It allows to create user accounts and edit, post tweets, follow other users, receive notifications and see their news feed.

-## Démarrage
+## Startup

-### Prérequis
+### Prerequisites

-- Python 3.9 ou +
+- Python 3.9+
 - PostgreSQL
 - Docker